star-39/random-sticker-bot/README.md

 # random-sticker-bot

-A Telegram that sends a sticker randomly from a sticker set when specific command is received.
+A Telegram bot that sends a sticker randomly from a sticker set when specific command is received.

 ## Deployment
-Build with `go build` or use pre-build container from: https://github.com/users/star-39/packages/container/package/random-sticker-bot
+Build with `go build` or use pre-built container from:

+ https://github.com/users/star-39/packages/container/package/random-sticker-bot

  Run the container with: